arnabdey73/openstack-devops-suite/README.md

 For more information, see the [Dashboard Documentation](./docs/dashboard.md).

-## 🔄 GitLab CI/CD Integration
+## 🔄 Jenkins & Gitea Integration

-The suite includes a comprehensive GitLab CI/CD pipeline (`.gitlab-ci.yml`) that automates:
+The suite includes a comprehensive Jenkins CI/CD setup with Gitea integration that automates:

 - **Infrastructure Validation**: Terraform syntax and plan validation
 - **Configuration Validation**: Ansible playbook syntax checking